KyleArscott15/TREK/README.md

 Beware the omni-rule; it is dangerous (corruption's hand is soft, then heavy).

 # References
-BESAT: Building Expert Systems: At Tutorial, James Martin & Steven Oxman,
+BESAT: Building Expert Systems: At Tutorial, James Martin & Steven Oxman
 IES: Introduction to Expert Systems, First Edition, Peter Jackson
+MTRP: Mastering the Requirements Process, Third Edition, Suzanne and James Robertson